mui/material-ui/docs/src/pages/careers/head-of-operations.md

 - Migrate from Sendinblue to SendGrid.
 - Oversee our US flip.
 - Develop and implement strategies to support the growth and success of the company
+- Use create [Toolpad apps](https://mui.com/toolpad/) to streamline the operations.

 ## About you